 APIs make the world go round.
-Developers use APIs almost every day – by some estimates, they spend a whopping 10+ hours a week working with APIs.
-This covers not only using them, but also researching, googling for support, studying reviews, and of course, rummaging around in the documentation.
+Developers and other professionals use APIs almost daily.
+Working with them, by some estimates, 10+ hours a week, for researching, googling for support, studying reviews, and rummaging around in the documentation.
 How clear, easy, useful, and supported your API is determines the whole developer experience (DX) – an emotional response devs have to the product.
 In the API economy, great developer experience is fundamental.
-APIs that help developers succeed and are a joy to use will get tons of users and rise above the competition.
+APIs that help developers succeed and are a joy to deal with will get tons of users and rise above the competition.
 And it starts at the exact moment they open the documentation for the first time.

 The dev community is a passionate one.
 It’s specifically passionate about the things they don’t like.
-If they don’t like an API, it’s most of the time because of junky docs, even if the product is actually great.
+If they don’t like an API, it’s mostly because of junky docs, even if the product is great.
 Here are some common issues devs have with API docs.

 It’s not written using simple human language.
 This is a common problem for auto-generated docs or docs that are neglected by creators.
 Although many documentation generation tools are doing a great job at commenting on the code, they cannot replace actual explanations in English written by a developer or technical writer.